Sony Entertainment Network: History

-Sony Entertainment Network was first introduced on 31 August 2011 by Kaz Hirai, the president of Sony Computer Entertainment Inc., at the IFA tradeshow in Berlin.
+Sony Entertainment Network was first introduced on August 31, 2011 by Kaz Hirai, the president of Sony Computer Entertainment Inc., at the IFA tradeshow in Berlin, Germany.
 Sony decided to create the Sony Entertainment Network platform as a way for the community to access digital entertainment.
 The platform was operated by Sony Network Entertainment International, a subsidiary of Sony Corporation America.
 With the new name, also came new logos for the different services on the Sony Entertainment Network.
-Qriocity services was used by Sony as the video and music downloading platform; it was renamed Video Unlimited and Music Unlimited in 2011.
-This allowed Sony to expand the Music Unlimited service into Norway, Sweden, Finland, Denmark, the Netherlands and Belgium by the end of 2011.
+Qriocity services were used by Sony as the video and music downloading platform; it was renamed Video Unlimited and Music Unlimited in 2011.
+This allowed Sony to expand the Music Unlimited service into Norway, Sweden, Finland, Denmark, the Netherlands, and Belgium by the end of 2011.

 During 2012, the Sony Entertainment Network was released to the community and was available on Sony's different devices.
 Instead of using a web-serviced browser in their Bravia Televisions, it was decided by Sony to integrate the Music and Video Unlimited into the TV's home menu.
-The interface was purposely created for the Sony Entertainment Network and make is more accessible for users to access the services that Sony Entertainment Network offered.
+The interface was purposely created for the Sony Entertainment Network and made it more accessible for users to access the services that Sony Entertainment Network offered.

-On 28 January 2015, the Sony Entertainment Network, along with its Music Unlimited and Video Unlimited services, were fully absorbed into the PlayStation Network, succeeding SEN as Sony's leading entertainment service brand.
+On January 28, 2015, the Sony Entertainment Network, along with its Music Unlimited and Video Unlimited services, were fully absorbed into the PlayStation Network, succeeding SEN as Sony's leading entertainment service brand.
 Following this, Music Unlimited and Video Unlimited were rebranded as PlayStation Music and PlayStation Video, respectively.

 Services

 Video Unlimited

 Video Unlimited allowed users to purchase or rent videos.
 Purchases and rentals could be made online through the Sony Entertainment Network store, through the PlayStation Store on PlayStation 3, PlayStation 4, and PlayStation Vita, through the Video Unlimited store on many Sony Blu-ray disc players and Bravia TVs or via an Xperia smartphone and tablet app.
 The services provided customers with an easy and accessible way to watch and discover new movies and TV.
-Through the wide range of options that Video Unlimited has, a user could choose from new movies, classic movies or to keep up with a TV series.
-The use of logging in enabled the customer to easily choose and watch videos from anywhere, on devices that are compatible with Video Unlimited.
+Through the wide range of options Video Unlimited had, a user could choose from new movies, classic movies, or to keep up with a TV series.
+The use of logging in enabled the customer to easily choose and watch videos from anywhere, on devices that were compatible with Video Unlimited.
 Video Unlimited was later replaced by PlayStation Video.